jkomoros/card-web/README.md

 To do that, go to https://your-project-domain/maintenance , hard refresh (Cmd-Shift-R) to make sure you have the recently-deployed version, and then run any maintenance tasks it tells you to.
+Note that you might need to run multiple in a row.
+Run them until it says 'No tasks to run'.

 ## Extra Credit